rleathart/CompileMe.nvim/README.md

 Ever wished that compiling/running your projects in Vim was as simple as pressing a button?
 This plugin does that.

+`:CompileMe` is the main command associated with this plugin.
+You can get options supported for your project with tab completion.
+For example, `:CompileMe compile` will build your project and `:CompileMe compile_and_run` will compile your project, and then run it.

 CompileMe will run commands in Vim's shell, or in a terminal buffer if one is visible on the screen.